space307/pure-index/README.md

 ## Motivation

 We will use the `ui-kit` package as an example.
-Its _index.ts_ file will look like this
+Its _index.ts_ file looks like this

 ```ts
 export { Button } from './components/button';